 The Graphiti Plus has 2400 pins arranged in forty rows and sixty columns to display graphics and a line of forty braille cells.
 A high-quality Perkins-style braille keypad and cursor routing buttons permit easy and fast entry and editing of text in braille.
 Its HDMI input offers seamless connection to any device that has a video output without the need for special software or drivers.
 Other connectivity options include Bluetooth, Wi-Fi and USB.
 The touch capability enables users to point to any text on the graphic display and have it be instantly rendered in braille on the TrueBraille™ display.
 This allows completely new paradigms for reading and creating content.

-When connected to a computer or smartphone, the Graphiti Plus leverages the extensive screen-reader ecosystem developed for the Orbit Reader family of braille displays to provide instant access to Windows, Mac OS, iOS, Android, Chrome OS, Fire OS and Linux systems.
+When connected to a computer or smartphone, the Graphiti Plus leverages the extensive screen-reader ecosystem developed for the Orbit Reader family of braille displays to provide instant access to Windows, Mac OS, iOS, Android, Chrome OS, Fire and OS.
 Its integration with all popular platforms means that users have countless ways of interacting with their favorite apps and software.
 For the first time in history, a student who is blind can connect a tactile monitor to instruments, including microscopes, telescopes, or video cameras for real time depiction of dynamic content.

 The touch interface allows users to control their computers or mobile devices as they would a device with a touchscreen.
 Users can create graphics by simply drawing with a finger and create text by typing on the Perkins-style braille keyboard.

 After the transformative change that the Graphiti brought about, the Graphiti Plus now opens even further possibilities by providing an integrated device for inclusive education, professional use to create and consume digital content and for everyday activities and entertainment – using social media apps, viewing pictures and videos.